vmware/vic-product/installer/docs/SUPPORT.md

 Provide the following information to support if encountering Deployment failures:

+- Hash (MD5, SHA-1, or SHA-256) of the OVA you deployed
 - Deployment method:
     - Flash/Flex client
         - Screenshot of the failure screen